-- The stomach is continuous with the oesophagus at the cardiac sphincter and with the duodenum at the pyloric sphincter.
+- The stomach is continuous with the esophagus at the cardiac sphincter and with the duodenum at the pyloric sphincter.

 - It has two curvatures.
-The lesser curvature is short, lies on the posterior surface of the stomach and is the downwards continuation of the posterior wall of the oesophagus.
-Just before the pyloric sphincter it curves upwards to complete the J shape.
+The lesser curvature is short, lies on the posterior surface of the stomach, and is the downwards continuation of the posterior wall of the esophagus.
+Just before the pyloric sphincter, it curves upwards to complete the J shape.

-- Where the oesophagus joins the stomach the anterior region angles acutely upwards, curves downwards forming the greater curvature then slightly upwards towards the pyloric sphincter.
+- Where the esophagus joins the stomach the anterior region angles acutely upwards, curves downwards forming the greater curvature then slightly upwards towards the pyloric sphincter.

 - At the distal end of the pyloric antrum is the pyloric sphincter, guarding the opening between the stomach and the duodenum.

-- Stomach size varies with the volume of food it contains, which may be 1.5 litres or more in an adult.
+- Stomach size varies with the volume of food it contains, which may be 1.5 liters or more in an adult.

-- About 2 litres of gastric juice are secreted daily by special secretory glands in the mucosa.
+- About 2 liters of gastric juice are secreted daily by special secretory glands in the mucosa.